top of page

 Impact: Generate an additional $125,000 in sales revenue over three months.

 With those four elements in place, Tania can write different data stories for different audiences while keeping the same business argument at the centre.
-For a general business audience, she frames the work around the problem and the opportunity for impact it presents.
-For her manager, she makes a specific case for additional web development resource, grounded in her goal to increase conversion rate by 25% and the projected revenue impact of achieving it.
+For a general organisation audience, she frames the work around the opportunity for impact it presents.
+For her manager, she makes a specific case for additional web development resource by framing her goal around the problem she's solving.

 A framework for influence